Jalalhejazi/powershell-profile/kursus/readme.md

-## Kursus MS 10961
+## Kursus MS10961 (Version-C)

 ```
 Microsoft  10961  (5 dage)
 ==========================
 SuperUsers SU0530 (3 dage)
 SuperUsers SU0531 (2 dage)

 ```

 ## Mandag
+MS10961
+SU0530

-* Module 1: Getting Started with Windows PowerShell
+* 01-Getting started with Windows PowerShell
-* Module 2: Working with the Pipeline
+* 02-Cmdlets for administration

 ## Tirsdag

-* Module 3: Understanding How the Pipeline Works
-* Module 7: Preparing for Scripting
+MS10961
+SU0530

+* 03-Working with the Windows PowerShell pipeline
+* 04-Understanding how the pipeline works

 ## Onsdag

-* Module 8: Moving From a Command to a Script to a Module
-* Module 12: Using Advanced PowerShell Techniques and Profiles
+MS10961
+SU0530

+* 07-Working with variables, arrays, and hash tables
+* 08-Basic scripting and 09-Advanced scripting

 ## Torsdag
+MS10961
+SU0531

-* Module 4: Using PSProviders and PSDrives
+* 05-Using PSProviders and PSDrives
-* Module 5: Formatting Output
-* Module 6: Using WMI and CIM
+* 06-Querying management information by using CIM and WMI

 ## Fredag

-* Module 9: Administering Remote Computers
-* Module 10: Putting it All Together
-* Module 11: Using Background Jobs and Scheduled Jobs
+MS10961
+SU0531

+* 10-Administering remote computers
+* 11-Using background jobs and scheduled jobs
+* 12-Using advanced Windows PowerShell techniques